ReviewMyContract.aiReview My Contract

 What to Do

 When negotiating the arbitration clause, address discovery explicitly.
-Minimum requests: (1) Expand depositions from three to eight to ten per side for disputes over $100,000; (2) Require initial mandatory document production — both sides produce their core relevant documents without a formal request, within 30 days of the arbitration being commenced; (3) Add e-discovery language requiring preservation and production of relevant electronically stored information in accordance with AAA or JAMS e-discovery guidelines; (4) Allow at least limited interrogatories (five to ten questions) to identify documents and witnesses before deposition; (5) Require the arbitrator to have authority to impose sanctions for discovery non-compliance, including adverse inferences.
+Minimum requests: (1) Expand depositions from three to eight to ten per side for disputes over $100,000; (2) Require initial mandatory document production — both sides produce their core relevant documents without a formal request, within 30 days of the arbitration being commenced; (3) Add e-discovery language requiring preservation and production of relevant electronically stored information in accordance with AAA or JAMS e-discovery guidelines; (4) Allow at least limited interrogatories (five to ten questions); (5) Require the arbitrator to have authority to impose sanctions for discovery non-compliance, including adverse inferences.
 Without these provisions, a well-resourced company can frustrate your ability to prove your claim by controlling what evidence you can access.

 Have a contract with an arbitration clause?